Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 * `linux`: This is the default, and will be used if no other variant is defined.
 It generates a `cmd-check-...`, `tpl-service-...` and the associated datafields.
 * `windows`: Generates a `cmd-check-...-windows`, `cmd-check-...-windows-python`, `tpl-service-...-windows` and the associated datafields.
 * `sudo`: Generates a `cmd-check-...-sudo` importing the `cmd-check-...`, but with `/usr/bin/sudo` prepended to the command, and a `tpl-service...-sudo` importing the `tpl-service...`, but with the `cmd-check-...-sudo` as the check command.
-* `no-agent`: Generates a `tpl-service...-no-agent` importing the `tpl-service...`, but with command endpoint set to the Icinga2 master.
+* `no-agent`: Generates a `tpl-service...-no-agent` importing the `tpl-service...`, but with command endpoint set to the Icinga 2 master.

 Specify them in the `check-plugins/new-check/icingaweb2-module-director/new-check.yml` configuration as follows: